IPadOS: Scribble

 Introduced in iPadOS 14, Scribble converts text handwritten by an Apple Pencil into typed text in most text fields.

 iPadOS 15

 Widgets

 Beginning with iPadOS 15, widgets can be placed on the home screen.

 Translate

-Beginning with iPadOS 15, Translate is available.
+Beginning with iPadOS 15, the Translate app is available on iPad.
 The feature was announced on June 7, 2021, at WWDC 2021.
-Translation works with 11 languages.

 iPadOS 16

 Weather

 Beginning with iPadOS 16, the Weather app was added to iPad.
 The application had previously only been available on the iPhone and iPod Touch.
 The feature was announced on June 6, 2022, at WWDC 2022.

 Stage Manager

 iPadOS 16 adds a new feature called Stage Manager that automatically sorts windows by app.

 iPadOS 17

 Lock Screen

 iPadOS 17 allows users to personalize their Lock Screens with widgets and fonts.
 Interactive widgets can be placed on both the Lock Screen and Home Screen for quick access to customizable information, such as weather and reminders.